 - This is a portable grill, so the cooking area is small.

-This grill is not your traditional Yakitori grill, unlike most yakitori grills made from either clay or ceramic coating, this grill is made out of metal but it follows the concept close enough.
+This grill is not your traditional Yakitori grill, unlike most yakitori grills made from either clay or ceramic coating, this grill is made out of metal, but it follows the concept close enough.
 Nevertheless, its versatility and convenience make it worth including in this review.
-This, in my opinion, is a modern reproduction of a classic yakitori grill.
+This, in my opinion, is a modern reproduction of a classic yakitori.
 This is a large yakitori charcoal grill offering 175 square inches of grilling area.

 The ISUMER Charcoal grill is portable, offers many features, and is built to last.
 The detachable leg design means you can bring this grill with you anywhere you go.
 This is great for backpacking, tailgate parties, and camping.

 Remember that these grills are small and will not cook a tomahawk steak perfectly as their cooking surface and charcoal area are small.
 However, it will cook many dishes well, especially Yakitori traditional meals.